jgm/pandoc/doc/lua-filters.md

 For each filter, the document is traversed and each element subjected to the filter.
-Elements for which the filter contains an entry (i.e. a function of the same name) are passed to lua element filtering function.
+Elements for which the filter contains an entry (i.e. a function of the same name) are passed to Lua element filtering function.
 In other words, filter entries will be called for each corresponding element in the document, getting the respective element as input.